Julzie/FB_Study/README.md

 # FB_Study
-Cornell Tech internship Data Analysis - sample code.
+Cornell Tech Internship Data Analysis - Sample Code.
 1. The experiment lasted for 6 weeks.
 2. As part of the experiment, we gathered participants through Amazon's Turk Prime platform and monitored their Facebook activity using a research platform BeeHive.
 3. This platform was developed by Cornell Tech SmallData lab in order to help researchers to conduct various productivity experiments.